 - Ithaca: Ithaca is the perfect place to take a walk in nature.
 This beautiful location is home to 100+ waterfalls, boating on Cayuga Lake, and Ithaca’s Discovery Trail.
 It’s a great location for outdoor enthusiasts but doesn’t neglect the fine culture seekers with its galleries, theaters, and fine dining restaurants.

 - New York City: What is there to say about NYC?
 A city so famous you have to include “State” when you are talking about the larger surrounding area.
-From Broadway shows to museums, to famous monuments, this city never sleeps.
+From Broadway shows to museums to famous monuments, this city never sleeps.
 There is plenty to discover in the 5 boroughs.